Create and Manage Projects

 Parameter Description Architecture The architecture of the worker nodes in the worker pool.
 Choose between AMD64 and ARM64.
 Min Worker Nodes The minimum number of worker nodes required in the worker pool.
 CPU Count The minimum number of CPU cores required (requested) for each worker node in the worker pool.
 Memory The minimum amount of memory required (requested) for each worker node in the worker pool.
 A measurement unit is required (for example, GB, GiB, MB, MiB, KB, KiB, etc.).
 GPU Family The GPU compute family for the worker pool (for example, NVIDIA A100).GPU Count The total number of GPUs across all worker nodes in the pool for the given architecture and GPU family.
 GPU Memory The total GPU memory across all worker nodes in the pool.
 A measurement unit is required (for example, GB, GiB, MB, MiB, KB, KiB, etc.).
 Annotations The Kubernetes annotations assigned to each worker node in the Compute Pool.
 Labels The Kubernetes labels assigned to each worker node in the Compute Pool.
 Taints The Kubernetes taints assigned to each worker node in the worker pool.
 Taints can only be configured on worker pools when control plane defaults have no taints configured. -

-(Optional) Use the next screen to set GPU Limits and Requests across all Compute Pools deployed in this Project.
+(Optional) Use the next page to set GPU Limits and Requests across all Compute Pools deployed in this Project.
 The Key parameter defines the GPU family, whereas the Value parameter specifies the GPU limit.
 To set a GPU limit for all other GPU families that are not defined, enter

 Defaultin the Key field.
 Select Next when finished.When configuring GPU resource limits and requests, the following validation rules apply:

-- Keys must be unique.
+Keys must be unique.
 Duplicate keys are not allowed.

-- Both key and value fields must be filled in.
+Both key and value fields must be filled in.
 Empty entries are not allowed.

-- Values must be positive numbers (greater than 0).
+Values must be positive numbers (greater than 0).

 For more information on GPU limits, refer to the Tenants and Projects concept page.